gleydson/MemorizeGame/README.md

   <p>CS193p - Developing Apps for iOS</p>
 </div>

 ### The lectures for the Spring 2020 version of Stanford University's course CS193p (Developing Applications for iOS using SwiftUI).
-The following contents were covered in this course:
+The following contents covered in this course that were applied in this project:

 - Intro to SwiftUI
 - MVVM and the Swift Type System